pankleks/WasherOne/README.md

 ## Fine tunning

-Use comments in the code to fine-tune all the parameters such as times, accelerations and speeds.
+Use comments in the code to fine-tune all the parameters such as times, accelerations, and speeds.
-The default values works well for me, but may not for you.
+The default values work well for me, but may not for you.

 > For washing - if you notice skipping rotor (inside container) please regulate distance between motor plate and rotor plate.
-It may varry depends on your motor shaft length or magnet strength.
+It may vary depends on your motor shaft length or magnet strength.

 > A4988 should be equipped with heat-sink.
 Motor does not require much power.
-Use A4988 potentiometer to limit current so it's not overhiting.
+Use A4988 potentiometer to limit current so it's not overheating.

 ## Part list